Portability requirements (taking your payment overseas)

 This change applied to DSP recipients who were severely disabled or blind (who at the time of the changes had unlimited portability).
 These people, from 1 July 2004, had their allowable overseas absence limited to 13 weeks.
 Carer Payment and Carer Allowance customers were also affected by these changes.

-In special circumstances, defined in the legislation, recipients of DSP could be granted payment indefinitely if they were terminally ill and planning to return to their country of origin to be with family for care and support.
+As defined in the legislation, in special circumstances recipients of DSP could be granted payment indefinitely if they were terminally ill and planning to return to their country of origin to be with family for care and support.

 DSP recipients who were residing overseas and were currently paid portable pensions could continue to receive payment if they came to Australia to visit family and returned overseas without becoming Australian residents again.